-If you are an employee, or even self-employed, and have been injured in an accident at work, that was your employers or another’s employee’s fault, then you can make a claim for personal injury against your employer’s liability insurance.
+If you've been injured in an accident at work, that was your employer's or another employee’s fault, then you can make a claim for personal injury against your employer’s liability insurance.

 I've been injured at work.
 Can I make a personal injury claim?

 Accidents in the workplace, can, and often do happen.
 Injuries can be serious, including injuries to the head, neck, or spine, or even electrocution.
 More minor injuries include whiplash from being jolted, or falling, and as is often the case, if no Personal Protective Equipment is given, objects entering the eyes of workers.

-If you have been injured at work, and want the best advice, from an understanding, down to earth legal team, specialising in accident at work personal injury compensation claims, that have settled millions of pounds worth of claims for our clients, in the last 10 years, then the following are just some of the matters our experts deal with:
+If you have been injured at work, and are looking for the best advice, from an understanding, down to earth legal team, specialising in accident at work personal injury compensation claims, that have settled millions of pounds worth of claims for our clients, in the last 10 years, then the following are just some of the matters our experts deal with:

 Can I make a personal injury claim if I was injured at work?

 If you've been injured at work in the last three years and it wasn't your fault, you may be able to claim compensation.
-Personal Injury and work-related illnesses, including those to your mental health, are often highly preventable and caused by oversights by employers, managers, and other employees.
 If you are injured by the actions of another employee, then you can make a claim for personal injury against your employer’s public liability insurance.

 The most common reasons include for workplace injuries are: